 20. Paying for a view of London

 There are lots of great places in London you can pay to view the city from the sky.
 However, what a lot of people don’t know is there are plenty of free places you can go too.
 The ones I’d recommend would be The Sky Garden, Alexandra Palace, Parliament Hill and the Tate Modern.
-There are some more great ideas here on where to get the best (and most importantly free!) view of London.
+I’ve rounded up a bunch of places where to see FREE views of London.
+Check it out here.

 19. Scheduling a whole day for Piccadilly Circus